StefaniaDinica/InsideAirbnb_SpainCities/README.md

 # InsideAirbnb_SpainCities
 The purpose of this project is to analyse and compare the prices of accommodations in Madrid and Barcelona.

 The data is provided by http://insideairbnb.com/get-the-data/ and is organized in two folders with the names of the cities.
+The folders contain the compressed csv files.
+Don't forget to uncompress them.

 ## Content
 * [Data cleanup](#data-cleanup)